rimsey1/docs/pages/custom-connectors/08-scripting.md

 #### action_condition

 Function is used to essentially combine a Method with a Decision Step, allowing a test to be performed that directs a Transaction down either the True or False exit points.
 If this function is included in a method, Cyclr will add True and False exit points.
+See [example code](#action-condition) for more information.

 ###### Global object